-- Collect samples using MIK net 1.5mm & WP3 1000 μm together with sampling for ecotox samples - Sample two depth layer per station, one in the Atlantic layer and one in the Arctic layer - Sort the samples to highest possible taxa under stereomiscroscope using forceps or pipettes.
-Make sure to keep the samples cold during sorting by use of cold packs or ice. - Transfer the samples into pre-combusted 8 mL Wheaton glass vials (animals) or 25 mL Wheaton glass vials (large animals, sediments) - Sample size: small copepods: 15-30 individuals/sample & large amphipods: 1-2 individuals/sample - Store the samples at -80°C until processing
+- Zooplankton sampling is done together with zooplankton ecotox sampling by using WP2/Bongo net 180 μm to collect mesozooplankton and MIK net 1.5 mm for microzooplankton. - Sample two depth layer per station, one in the Atlantic layer and one in the Arctic layer if there are distinct layers and if time permits.
+If time does not permit for sampling two layers aim for the most pronounced layer at that station. - Pre-sort the sample by taking out larger specimen and gelatinous zooplankton.
+Dilute the sample in ambient sea water and keep the sample either in a cooler or cold room.
+Make sure the samples are diluted in ambient temperature sea water and not to dense. - Take out sub samples and concentrate it gently before sorting it in the lab. - Sort the samples to highest possible taxa under stereomiscroscope for the smaller taxa and in white trays using head lamps for macrozooplankton.
+Use forceps, pipettes or spoons with holes.
+Make sure to keep the samples cold during sorting by use of cold packs or ice. - Transfer the samples to Wheaton glass vials and store immediately at 80 °C - Sample size: small copepods: 15-30 individuals/sample & large amphipods: 1-2 individuals/sample - Store the samples at -80°C until processing

-Wear gloves at all time when manipulating sample material
+$\rightarrow$ Wear gloves at all time when manipulating sample material